determined-ai/determined/docs/release-notes/compare-selected-experiments.rst

 **Bug Fixes**

--  WebUI: Fix for the Compare view on the Project Details page to allow comparison of experiments even if they were selected on a different page.
+-  WebUI: Fix a bug where the Compare view on the Project Details page did not allow comparison of experiments selected from different pages.